 5 Tips for Saving on Refurbished Electronics

-If you’ve purchased a new computer, tablet, smart phone, TV, or any other electronics recently, there’s a good chance you had the choice of buying it new, or saving some money on a refurbished version.
-You’ve also probably wondered what, exactly, does “refurbished” mean, and if it’s really worth the risk.
+If you’ve purchased a new computer, tablet, smart phone, TV, or any other electronics recently, there’s a good chance you had the chance to save money on a refurbished version.
+You’ve also probably wondered what, exactly, does “refurbished” mean?
+And whether it’s worth the risk

-Surprisingly, refurbished doesn’t necessarily mean an item has been repaired.
-Some refurbished items are classified as such simply because their outer packaging has been damaged or opened, or they were sold to consumers and returned, but not used.
+Surprisingly, refurbished doesn’t necessarily mean an item is used or repaired.
+Some refurbished items are classified as such simply because their outer packaging is damaged or opened.
+Refurbished can also mean an item was sold and returned, but not used.
 Floor models and trade show demos can also be classified as refurbished.
-In fact, only a small percentage of refurbished electronics have actually been through a repair process.
+In fact, only a small percentage of refurbished electronics have been through a repair process.
 Here are five tips to help you save when buying refurbished electronics.

-Maximize the Warranty — Warranty periods can vary widely, depending on where you purchase.
-Big box retailers may only offer a 60- or 90-day warranty, whereas manufacturers will usually provide a longer warranty period.
-Be sure to ask about the warranty period, and if there is no warranty at all, it’s better to buy elsewhere.
+Warranty periods can vary widely, depending on where you purchase.
+Big box retailers may only offer a 60- or 90-day warranty, whereas manufacturers will usually provide a longer warranty.
+Remember to ask about the warranty period.
+If there is no warranty at all, it’s better to buy elsewhere.

-Check for Accessories — Just because a product is refurbished doesn’t mean you shouldn’t get everything that comes with it.
-Be sure to confirm that it includes all chargers, cords, adapters and accessories (and that they’re in working order), as well as the correct owner’s manual and any other original paperwork.
+Refurbished electronics need accessories, too.
+Be sure to confirm that your purchase includes all chargers, cords, adapters and accessories in good working order.
+Also remember to ask for the the correct owner’s manual and any other original paperwork.